QuSpin/QuSpin/sphinx/source/examples/example17.rst

 .. _example17-label:

-Optical Bloch equations: Lindblad dynamics using the fast `matvec` function.
+Optical Bloch equations: Lindblad dynamics using the fast (omp-parallelized) `matvec` function
 --------

 This example uses the omp-parallelized `tools.misc.matvec()` function to define a Lindblad equation and solve the ODE using the `tools.evolution.evolve()` function.